dakotarawlings/dakota_data_science_projects/tool_image_classification/README.md

 ## Future Work

+* This model was trained on a relatively small dataset (200-300 images per class).
+Increasing the size of the dataset would improve the accuracy
+* Fine tune the model by allowing training for the top layers of the pretrained MobileNetV2 base
+* Here I only used 10 tool classes, however the model would certainly be more useful if it was trained with more classes
 * Improve the file upload security with server side validation of the filetype (currently I only verify the filetype using the javascrit file)
 * Improve the error and exception handling in the application
 * Improve the formatting and GUI for mobile and mac browsers